Kelly Ripa Reveals Why She’s Making An ‘Exception’ For Husband Mark Consuelos To Have A Mistress

 And Riverdale is most definitely becoming a family affair for the Ripa and Consuelos family, as the couple’s son Michael has also landed a role in the show.

-As the Inquisitr reported, 21-year-old Michael was recently cast to play younger version of his dad on the series in a flashback.
+As the Inquisitr reported, 21-year-old Michael was recently cast to play the younger version of his dad on the series in a flashback.

 Kelly even shared a snap of her eldest son on the set on her Instagram page last week where he looked almost identical to his actor dad.